wayne-kirk-schmidt/1password-downloader/readme.md

     2. show the help page ./bin/one_password_event_downloader.py -h

+    3. initialize the configuration file from standard input ./bin/one_password_event_downloader.py -i

+NOTE: This will write an configuration file: /var/tmp/one_password_event_downloader.initial.cfg

-    3. specify configuration file to use ./bin/one_password_event_downloader.py -c ./etc/one_password_event_downloader.cfg
+    4. specify configuration file to use ./bin/one_password_event_downloader.py -c ./etc/one_password_event_downloader.cfg

-    4. download the last 10 days of events ./bin/one_password_event_downloader.py -c ./etc/one_password_event_downloader.cfg -o 10
+    5. download the last 10 days of events ./bin/one_password_event_downloader.py -c ./etc/one_password_event_downloader.cfg -o 10

-    5. specify script verbosity ( default is 0 or silent save errors )
+    6. specify script verbosity ( default is 0 or silent save errors )
         ./bin/one_password_event_downloader.py -c ./etc/one_password_event_downloader.cfg -v 5

 To Do List: